Convergence of Datalog over (Pre-) Semirings: Introduction

-\begin{ex} The APSP problem is to compute the shortest path length $P(x,y)$ between any pair $x,y$ of vertices in the graph, given the length $E(x,y)$ of edges in the graph.
-The value-space of $E(x,y)$ can be the reals $\R$ or the non-negative reals $\R_+$.
-The APSP problem in $\name$ can be expressed very compactly as
+\begin{ex} The {\em all-pairs shortest paths} (APSP) problem is to compute the shortest path length $T(X,Y)$ between all pairs $X,Y$ of vertices in the graph, given that $E(X,Y)=$ the length of the edge $(X,Y)$ in the graph.
+We assume that both $E$ and $T$ are $\trop^+$-relations.
+The APSP problem can be expressed very compactly in $\name$ as